 According to a study published by BMC Public Health, there are three types of people that are more likely to burn out:

 Now that you can recognize the signs of burnout and what type of employee it is most likely to manifest in, you’re on your way to quashing it in your team for good.
-Below we’ll give you some tips on how employee resource planning can help prevent it from showing up in the first place.
+Below we’ll give you some tips on how employee resource planning can help prevent burnout from showing up on your team in the first place.

 This problem is not inevitable.
 And in fact there are some surefire ways to put a stop to the cycle for your staff.
-Here’s 5 ways to prevent your employees from burning out using the magic of employee resource planning software.
+Here’s 5 ways to prevent your team members from burning out.
+As well as which software features to be on the lookout for.

 “All work and no play” usually leads to bad results.
 And human resource managers need to keep this in mind when they’re in the process of creating their resource schedules.